 Dogs are an extremely common pet in Florida, and most dogs are excellent companions.
 However, dog bites are unfortunately common, and can cause serious injury to the individual who was attacked.
-If you, your child, or a loved one has been attacked by a dog in Fort Lauderdale, contact Friedland & Associates immediately to speak with an attorney about your legal options.
+If you, your child, or a loved one has been attacked by a dog in Fort Lauderdale, contact the dog bite attorneys at Friedland & Associates immediately to speak with an expert about your legal options.
 There are laws about dog ownership responsibilities in Florida, including laws about dog owner’s liability for damages, and we will work with you to ensure that you are properly represented and fairly compensated for the injuries sustained by you or your family member.
 Read more below about how Florida handles dog bites, how we will handle your case, and some statistics about dog attacks in general.
-Schedule your free consultation today so you can sit with an experienced attorney as soon as possible to discuss your situation, all possible legal implications, and understand what a case with us may look like.
+Schedule your free consultation today so you can sit with an experienced Fort Lauderdale dog bite attorney as soon as possible to discuss your situation, all possible legal implications, and understand what a case with us may look like.

 In addition, if the dog owner has taken proper precautions to warn any guests to their property that the dog was aggressive, then they are also not held liable (except for when the attack is with children under the age of 6).